gong-hao/V.A.R/articles/004-http-request/3-create.md

 ## Angular

-> Use `HttpClient` to call API in a service, then inject the service into the component.
+> Use `HttpClient` to call API in the event handler.
->
-> Use the service to call API in the `ngOnInit` lifecycle hook.

 [https://angular.io/guide/http](https://angular.io/guide/http)